ramrao0102/DSA5900-Project/README.md

 Also, need to complete Feature Engineering to check for Improvement in Model Predictability.

-The final deliverable will have federated learning implementation with PyTorch and PySft.
+Preliminary federated learning implementation with PyTorch and PySft is included herein.

+Note that the train.csv and test.csv are only for the federated ML modeling.

+Final Deliverables to include better model refinement and cleanup.